 Not knowing what the actual name of the missing part was, my first stop was the MG Owners Club spares site.
 Here I delved into the parts diagrams soon discovering my missing part BHH2127 (Mudshield B Rb 75).

 With part number in hand, visit to Ebay was required.

 However I was very quickly shocked to discover the extortionate £50+ price tag of the modern “PLASTIC” replacement.

 So it was a no brainer, “If in Doubt, Do it Yourself”.

 With a bit of salvaging, and couple of friends with handy tools, here’s my guide to your own DIY MGB Lower Radiator/Engine Mud Shield.

-Apart from looking fantastic, this much stronger / hard wearing mud-shield is surely guaranteed to last a life time, unlike the original cardboard item BHH2127.
+Apart from looking fantastic, this much stronger / hard wearing mud-shield is surely going to last a life time, unlike the original cardboard composite style item BHH2127.

 • (2x) 120gramm approx A3 paper (used for printing template on to.
 SEE PHOTO >>)